tRANSITION NEWS AND EVENTS

 Plymouth is the first UK city to achieve "Plastic Free" status.
-Plymouth Waterfront recieved the accreditation from Surfers Against Sewage on Wednesday 6th of June 2018.
-Well done to everyone who helped to achieve this!
-Work is now ongoing to achieve Plastic Free Plymouth, for the whole of the city.
+Plymouth Waterfront recieved the accreditation from Surfers Against Sewage on Wednesday 6th of June 2018, and this has now been converted into Plastic Free Plymouth for the whole of the city.

 Free Refill Devon scheme

-As part of Plastic Free Plymouth, Transition Plymouth is pleased to have taken up the Refill Devon initiative.
+As part of Plastic Free Plymouth, Transition Plymouth took up the Refill Devon initiative.
 Now you can cut out the need for buying water in a plastic bottle when you're out and about in Plymouth.
 Instead drink quality draught water, freely supplied from the tap by cafés, pubs and shops who have signed up to the scheme.
 Look for the distinctive blue and white sticker in their windows, take in your own bottle or reusable coffee cup and have it filled up without charge.
-We now have 52 refill stations in the city.
+We now have 56 refill stations in the city.

 Click on this link to get the refill app:https://www.refill.org.uk/get-the-refill-app/

-If you're a business who would like to offer this service to the public, and there are plenty of good reasons for signing up to it, you can email us on: email@example.com or phone 01752 255088 for a chat about it or a visit.
+If you're a business who would like to offer this service to the public, and there are plenty of good reasons for signing up to it, you can phone 01752 255088 for a chat about it or a visit.

-We’re very lucky in Plymouth to be supplied with draught water through the mains supply that flows to us from Dartmoor, running through granite, which makes it as soft as any in the UK.
-As you probably already know, you need only a little soap or detergent to get a good lather which shows how soft the water is: no build-up in your electric kettle or other water-heating appliances either.
-It's great for drinking too, better than a lot of bottled water which has recently been found to contain micro-plastic particles.
+We’re lucky in Plymouth to be supplied with draught water through the mains supply that flows to us from Dartmoor, running through granite which makes it as soft as any in the UK.
+As you probably already know, you need only a little soap or detergent to get a good lather and this shows how soft the water is: no build-up in your electric kettle or other water-heating appliances either.
+It's great for drinking too, better than a lot of bottled water which has recently been found to contain many more micro-plastic particles.
 Ask yourself this question: if you were in the wilderness would you rather drink still water from a pond or a free flowing stream?
 The choice is yours.